 Item #5: Experience and Expertise (for Secretary-Treasurer only) Score 1 Score 2 Score 3 The nominee's packet lists expertise and some experiences necessary in fulfilling the duties of the position.
 The nominee's packet clearly discusses requisite expertise and several experiences necessary in fulfilling the duties of the position.
 The nominee's packet lists, discusses, and provides evidence for requisite expertise and many experiences needed in fulfilling the duties of the position.
-Special Note: Each candidate for the o translate and communicate financial in understand budgets for organizations of Order regarding minutes.
-Notes regarding nominee's experience nformation to laypersons, have som (e.g., departments), and possess sor e experience with and
+Special Note: Each candidate for the office of Secretary-Treasurer should, at a minimum, be able to translate and communicate financial information to laypersons, have some experience with and understand budgets for organizations (e.g., departments), and possess some knowledge of Robert's Rules of Order regarding minutes.
+Notes regarding nominee's experience and expertise: